lkennxyz/blog/src/pages/blog/2019-06-02-macbook-air-2018-hardware-review.md

   great machine, I wanted to take the opportunity to replace it.
-I considered a new MacBook Pro, but considering that a similarly specced machine to my old one was £750 more than I paid for the original and I wanted to upgrade the RAM and storage, I decided to look into other options, and landed on getting a Certified Refurbished 2018 MacBook Air.
+I considered a new MacBook Pro, but considering that a similarly specced machine to my old one was £750 more than I paid for the original and I wanted to upgrade the RAM and storage I decided to look into other options, and landed on getting a Certified Refurbished 2018 MacBook Air.
 tags:
   - Mac